sschoener/sschoener.github.io/aboutme.md

 ![A picture of me.
 You are missing out.](/img/face_small.jpg){: .center-image}

 My name is Sebastian Schöner and this is my rarely updated website.
+I'm currently working for Paradox Development Studios, working on tools for the Clausewitz Engine.
 I dabble in all kinds of things, including but not limited to

  * (theoretical) computer science,